Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Set-AzureADContactManager.md

 ```

 ### -RefObjectId
-The unique identifier of the specific Azure Active Directory object that will be assigned as owner/manager/member
+Specifies the ID of the object to assign as manager.

 ```yaml
 Type: String